NXPLoic/PX4-user_guide/en/modules/modules_driver.md

 ### Description

-Driver for NXP UWB_SR150 UWB positioning system.
-This driver publishes a `uwb_distance` message whenever the UWB_SR150 has a position measurement available.
+Driver for NXP UWB_SR150 UWB system.
+This driver publishes a `sensor_uwb` message whenever the UWB_SR150 module has a measurement available.

 ### Example